Understanding Child Custody And Placement In Wisconsin

 Children are often victims in a divorce or a paternity action, overlooked by parents focused on their own anger and pain.
 While the best interests of the children may be the standard judges are supposed to follow when considering custody and placement (visitation) issues, they can often make determinations that do not work well for either party or the children involved.

-When parents are able to develop their own custody arrangements, their children benefit.
+When parents are able to develop their own custody and placement arrangements, their children benefit.
 This is, in part, because parents are usually better able to comply with schedules that they have created for themselves.
-Our law firm, Nelson, Krueger & Millenbach, LLC, helps clients resolve custody and placement (visitation) issues in ways that take into account the needs of the family as a whole.
+At the law firm of Nelson, Krueger & Millenbach, LLC, our lawyers help clients resolve custody and placement (visitation) issues in ways that take into account the needs of the family as a whole.

 We take the time to understand the issues that are unique to each family when helping with child custody and placement (visitation) issues.
 We help clients answer questions such as: